AI-boosted rare event sampling to characterize extreme weather

 RES is a set of importance sampling tools that focus computation on the rare event of interest~\cite{ragone2018computation,webber2019,ragone2021rare,abbot2021rare,finkel_bringing_2024,lepriol2024using, noyelle2025statistical}.
-RES entails scheduled duplication (``splitting'') or termination (``killing'') of members of an ensemble of model simulations, that otherwise evolve independently, to promote efficient sampling of the targeted rare event (Fig.~\ref{fig: schematic1}a).
-The probability that any one ensemble member (a trajectory) is duplicated or terminated is determined by a user-chosen \emph{score function} that can be evaluated for any trajectory at the scheduled resampling times.
-Despite promising results, the full power of RES has not been realized for climate and weather due primarily to the difficulty in identifying effective score functions.
-Choosing a score function typically requires extensive domain knowledge and a process of trial and error with associated costs in computation and time that may swamp any advantages of using RES.
-Standard RES uses simple \textit{persistence} as a score function: it relies on the current value of the index variable (which defines the extreme event of interest; e.g., 5-day mean temperature), rather than its value at the time of the event.
-This choice of score function has proven highly effective for sampling extremes of long-term averages, e.g., seasonal means \cite{ragone2018computation, webber2019, wouters2023rare, lepriol2024using, noyelle2025statistical}.
+RES entails scheduled duplication (``splitting'') or termination (``killing'') of members of an ensemble of independently evolving model simulations to promote efficient sampling of the targeted rare event.
+The probability that any one ensemble member (a trajectory) is duplicated or terminated is determined by a user-chosen \emph{score function} evaluated at the scheduled resampling times.
+Choosing a score function typically requires extensive domain knowledge, trial and error, and parameter optimization with costs that may outweigh any advantages of using RES over direct simulation.
+Recent work has also explored using ensemble boosting, a cousin of RES, to study unprecedented extreme events \cite{gessner2021ensboost, bloin2025estimating}.
+This approach has recently been extended to allow probability estimation by adopting an RES approach with a one-step splitting scheme \cite{bloin2025estimating, finkel2025boosting}.